cda-tum/mqt-qecc/README.md

 **Detailed documentation on all available methods, options, and input formats is available at [ReadTheDocs](https://qecc.readthedocs.io/en/latest/).**

-> **Note**
-> Pre-built wheels are not yet available.
-They will be released soon.
-In the meantime, follow the instructions below for
-> cloning the repository
-> and call `pip install --editable .` in the cloned directory to install the Python package.

 ## System Requirements and Building

 The implementation is compatible with any C++17 compiler and a minimum CMake version of 3.14.